FTC-Team14140/vr_physics/README.md

      the servo, and the color sensor;
   2. Two GamePads(actual hardware gamepads, though there is an option to use a "virtual gamepad -- see Log of Changes below");
   3. A Telemetry object.

-An approximation of the FTC SDK's ElapsedTime class is provided in the time package.

 Several example OpModes are provided in the org.firstinspires.ftc.teamcode package.